UPSC Mains General Studies Paper – 1 Mains 2022

 The significance of straits and isthmus in international trade:

 - The Panama Canal is an example of how an isthmus can connect two large bodies of water and allow for efficient shipping between them.
-The canal saves time and distance for ships travelling between the Atlantic and Pacific Oceans, which has a significant impact on international trade.
-Before the canal was built, ships had to sail all the way around the southern tip of South America to get from one ocean to the other, which was a much longer and more dangerous journey.
+The canal saves time and distance for ships traveling between the Atlantic and Pacific Oceans, which has a significant impact on international trade.
+Before the canal was built, ships had to sail around the southern tip of South America to get from one ocean to the other, which was a much longer and more dangerous journey.

 - Straits and isthmuses facilitate the movement of goods and commodities by providing a shorter and more direct route between the places of production and the markets.
 This helps to reduce transportation costs and time, making trade more efficient and cost-effective.
 For instance, Japan, which is a major iron and steel producer, imports iron ore from countries like India, Australia, and Brazil through the Strait of Malacca, which connects the Indian Ocean and the Pacific Ocean.